4 min read

 What Is a Hero Shot?
 (Definition, Purpose, and What It Must Do)

-What is a hero shot?
-It’s the primary image that represents your product or offer—usually above the fold—and sets expectations for everything that follows.
-In hero shot photography, the goal isn’t to show “everything.”
+It's the primary image that represents your product or offer—usually above the fold—and sets expectations for everything that follows.
+In hero shot photography, the goal isn't to show "everything."
 The goal is to create instant understanding.

 What a hero shot should communicate in 3 seconds